quminzhi/Algorithm/Algorithm/BinarySearch/README.md

 >
 > The overall run time complexity should be `O(log (m+n))`.

-The basic idea comes from horse race problem.
+The basic idea comes from horse race problem and one observation: **`k / 2` elements can be safely eliminated each time**.

+To be more general, for `m` sorted arrays and finding kth element, `k / m` elements can be safely eliminated each time.

 ```c++
 /**